 Setting up an effective paper management system for your parents can be frustrating but wouldn't you want to be safe than sorry?
 Here are additional tips for helping your parents with their paper management system.

 - Speak calmly with your parent about setting up a new system.
 No judgment about how they have managed their bills.
 Reach out and say you are willing to help.

 - Do the steps above over time.
-Making it a smooth process works best for them.
-Keep in mind this may not be their most favorite area to work in.
+Six months to a year works well without getting frustrated and tired.
+Making the paper management system a smooth process works best for them and you.
+Keep in mind this may not be their favorite area to work in.
 So go at their pace.

 - There may be documents in various parts of the home.
 Make a temporary file so as you gather the paperwork, you will have a place to store them until you find them all.

 I hope this helps keep your parent's papers organized.
 Have you organized your parent's documents?
 Do you have any tips to share?
 Or any questions?
 Please leave a comment below.
 I would love to hear from you.

 Feel free to visit the rest of the posts in this series:

 TIPS TO HELP YOUR PARENTS WITH PAPER MANAGEMENT <<THIS POST!!!!